-Just as sometimes as adults we have trouble navigating through life -- or are met with trauma, anxiety, grief, depression, anger management issues, or family/relationship conflict -- so do our children and teens.
+Sometimes as adults we have trouble navigating through life or are met with trauma, anxiety, grief, depression, anger management issues, or family/relationship conflict.
+Our children and teens face difficulties and complications as well.
 Therapy provides a safe space for kids and teens to open up, talk about, and work through the obstacles they are facing.
 It is a place for them to feel validated and develop the tools to work through their issues, both those they are facing now, and the tools to work through any issues they may face in the future.

 Meet our Child and Adolescent therapists: